Desire2K17/Moonlight/README.md

 __leaked by Desire2K17#7025__

-Hello, I am leaking Moonlight source WITHOUT the owners permission.

-Why? you may ask.

 He is a liar, guilt tripper and a scammer.

 Before we get into why I'm releasing this, I was the dev of Moonlight.